-- 1. Proposed changes to high-density residential parking requirements - Condominium Apartment: One consolidated per unit rate is proposed for each precinct, with no distinction between unit sizes.
+1. Proposed changes to high-density residential parking requirements

+- Condominium Apartment: One consolidated per unit rate is proposed for each precinct, with no distinction between unit sizes.
 Proposed rates vary from 0.8 spaces per unit in Precinct 1, to 1.1 spaces per unit in Precinct 4. - Back-to-back/ stacked townhouse: One consolidated per unit rate is proposed for each precinct, with no distinction between unit sizes nor tenure.
-The proposed unit rates vary from 1 spaces per unit in Precinct 1 to 1.5 spaces per unit in Precinct 4. - Visitor Parking: Marginal changes are proposed for visitor parking rates in Precincts 1 and 2, at a suggested 0.15 spaces per unit for condominium apartments.
-This results in no change to the existing visitor parking requirement in the Downtown Core.
-For Back-to-back/Stacked townhouses, the current requirement of 0.25 spaces per unit would remain unchanged in Precincts 2, 3 and 4, while it is proposed to be reduced to 0.15 in Precinct 1.
+The proposed unit rates vary from 1 spaces per unit in Precinct 1 to 1.5 spaces per unit in Precinct 4. - Visitor Parking: No changes are proposed for visitor parking.